Home

 There are a few points of interest.

-The 6 of this date is flat topped - with the normal rounded top 6, faintly, showing beneath.
+The 6 of this date is flat topped - whereas the "usual" 6 for this date is 'rounded' top !

 The 5 used in 1835 does not have a flat top - it has an indented flat top - which is different to the top of this 6.